shamvoke/shamvoke/src/_posts/2026-08-20-a-reason-to-forget-all-your-passwords-keepassxc-vs-bitwarden.md

 KeePassXC gives me a ridiculous amount of control over how I structure my vault and what I store inside each entry.
 Custom fields, attributes, notes, attachments, password history, Auto-Type, Auto-Login, and plenty of other little things make it feel less like a traditional password manager and more like a personal encrypted database that happens to be incredibly good at managing passwords.

 >The auto-login feature is pure magic!
 Yet so dangerous I only enable it on my main browser.
-Unlike auto-type which autofills the username and password, auto-login actually clicks the login button for you!
+Unlike auto-type which autofills the username and password, Auto-Login actually submits the login form for you!

 And that's ultimately why I chose KeePassXC.